 All students shouldn't be required to show their learning the same way.
 Digital media open up a host of possibilities, beyond the traditional pencil and paper pre and posttest, yes and no responses.
 For instance, a counselor introduces a lesson via multimedia with hands on illustrations and assesses by giving kids additional choices, such as creating a PowerPoint slide show or a comic strip (using Comic Life software) or filming a skit (using Flip video cameras).
 This allows students to show their abilities and not disabilities.

 4. Automate Basic-skills Practice

 Free up some hours for more creative, fun technology projects (and for yourself!) by using software to do much of the basic-skills practice and assessment that would otherwise take up a lot of time.
 Educational computer programs can identify specific weaknesses in a child's skills, such as understanding analogies or adding fractions.
-There are online counselor tools, free webinars, skype lessons that can be used through counselor lessons, blogs, and social media.
+There are online counselling tools, free webinars, Skype lessons that can be used through counselor lessons, blogs, and social media.

 5. Practice Independent Counseling Skills

-Counselors, like teachers can practice expectations early in the school year.
+Counselors, like teachers, can practice expectations early in the school year.
 Counselors can review how to use technology at the beginning of each lesson if working in an elementary setting and have kids sign online agreements and have them posted if working with older students.

 6. Create a Weekly "Must Do" and "May Do" List